MahmoudZohdy/APICallProxy/README.md

 4-  WinsockServer.exe  :  WinSock Server same as Microsoft implementation (https://docs.microsoft.com/en-us/windows/win32/winsock/complete-server-code)
 5-  WinsockClient.exe  :  WinSock Client same as Microsoft implementation (https://docs.microsoft.com/en-us/windows/win32/winsock/complete-client-code)
 6-  ReverseShellClient.exe: Reverse Shell Client
-7-  ReverseShellServer.exe: Reverse Shell Server (it cann support command up to 99 character (can be increased from the code) for example: powershell.exe -encodedCommand "Base64 Script")
+7-  ReverseShellServer.exe: Reverse Shell Server (it can support command up to 99 character (can be increased from the code) for example: powershell.exe -encodedCommand "Base64 Script")

 Note that the APCInjector.exe only work as x64 bit application on x64 bit windows because the shellcode is x64 bit